 (1) Higher values have been suggested (2) According to UNEP (2017), most of the annual estimates for soil carbon sequestration are based on sequestration values calculated over 20 years.
 Notes: CROPS is crop residue ocean permanent sequestration; BECCS is bio-energy with carbon capture and storage Source: available in each FactCard; A.T.
-Kearney Energy Transition Institute analysis Negative Emissions Technologies 63
+Kearney Energy Transition Institute analysis Negative Emissions Technologies 63 Afforestation and reforestation,

-Afforestation, reforestation, biochar, and BECCS are the biggest consumers of land, putting them in competition with food and energy supply

-Land-use of the most land-consuming NETs
+BECCS are the biggest statement consumers of land, putting them in competition with food and energy supply Land-use of the most land-consuming NETs $(m^2 \text{ per t-CO}2 \text{ per year})$

-(m2 per t-CO2 per year)
+India Productions -Please modify title text to make it a two liner

-- Exploiting the maximum potential of the most land consuming technologies (afforestation and reforestation, biochar, BECCS, and EW) will require 487-780Mha1 for removing 14.6 Gt CO2 per year, including the following: - 288 Mha for afforestation and reforestation (3.6 Gt-CO2 per year) - 155-280Mha for BECCS (5 Gt CO2 per year) - 32-200 Mha for biochar (2 Gt CO2 per year) - 12 Mha for terrestrial enhanced weathering (4 Gt CO2 per year) - The total area of land is 12,700 Mha.
+- Exploiting the maximum potential of the most land consuming technologies (afforestation and reforestation, biochar, BECCS, and EW) will require 487-780Mha1 for removing 14.6 Gt CO2 per year, including the following: - 288 Mha for afforestation and reforestation (3.6 Gt-CO2 per year) - 155-280Mha for BECCS (5 Gt CO2 per year) - 32-200 Mha for biochar (2 Gt CO2 per vear) - 12 Mha for terrestrial enhanced weathering (4 Gt CO2 per year) - The total area of land is 12,700 Mha.
 The agricultural land area is 4,800 Mha (2016). - Exploiting the full potential of afforestation and reforestation, BECCS, and biochar will require an area representing 10-16% of the global agricultural land in 2016.